webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 we choose.
 So, we won't have the pipeline to get a bindGroupLayout from until render time.

-We could therefore create the bindGroup at render time.
+We could create the bindGroups at render time.
 OR, we could create our own bindGroupLayout and tell the pipelines to use it.
-These way we can create the bindGroups at init time and they'll be compatible with any pipeline that uses the same layout.
+This way we can create the bindGroups at init time and they'll be compatible with any pipeline that uses the same bindGroupLayout.

 The details of creating a [bindGroupLayout](GPUBindGroupLayout) and [pipelineLayout](GPUPipelineLayout) are covered [in another article](webgpu-bindgrouplayout.html).
 For now, here's the code to create